 Workers Memorial Day

-Every April 28 Mike Stout performs at the annual Workers Memorial Day at Market Square in Pittsburgh.
-The unions of the Pittsburgh area honor the workers who are killed on the job.
+For 12 years in a row, Mike Stout performed at the annual Workers Memorial Day at Market Square in Pittsburgh on April 28, the date when unions of the Pittsburgh area honor the workers who are killed on the job.
 Each year in America 5,000 to 6,000 workers are killed due to unsafe working conditions.
 The fight for enforcement of worker safety laws is a continuing battle.